HannahDelaney/portfolio-site-2020/_case-studies/wwf-canada.md

 extra:
   extra-heading: Online and Out of Home
   extra-img-1: wwf-billboard.jpg
-  extra-img-1-alt:
+  extra-img-1-alt: Billboard design with plush snow leopard and lemur, in front of tall city buildings.
   extra-img-2: wwf-programmatic-2.jpg
-  extra-img-2-alt:
+  extra-img-2-alt: Programmatic non-skippable YouTube ad placement, shown on a laptop while hands type.
   p-extra-1: The scale of this campaign required out of home (OOH) assets.
 Traditional and digital billboards, as well as smaller format screens with custom QR codes were used, to direct viewers towards the online shop.
   p-extra-2: Programmatic ads were used to further the reach of the campaign online.
 The team produced assets for more than fifteen different targetted marketing media buy companies, and more than ten OOH environments.
 As the sole motion designer on this project, I was kept very busy!
 video-1: wwf-screens.mp4
 img-2: wwf-gas-mockup.jpg
-img-2-alt: lorem
+img-2-alt: Programmatic ad placement of plush panda, fennec fox and jaguar with a QR code, on a screen near petrol gas pumps.
 img-3: wwf-gym-mockup.jpg
-img-3-alt: lorem
+img-3-alt: Programmatic ad placement of plush polar bear, flamingo and cheetah with a QR code, shown on a screen above a man running on a treadmill in a shared gym.
 img-4: wwf-social-digital-posts.jpg
-img-4-alt: lorem
+img-4-alt: Angled grid of multiple social post assets, showing campaign tagline and various plush animals.

-previousurl: un-booklet
+previousurl: galleries/illustration
-previousurlname: UDHR Booklet
+previousurlname: Illustration Gallery
-nexturl: ottawapridehockey
+nexturl: case-studies/ottawapridehockey
-nexturlname: Ottawa Pride Hockey
+nexturlname: Pride Hockey
 ---